Please read this page about taking my exams!

 - More credit for earlier topics (e.g. numerical representation, memory addresses, arrays, MIPS programming)

-- More credit for things I expect you to know because of your experience (labs, project)
+- More credit for things I expect you to know because of your experience (labs, exercises)

 - VERY ROUGHLY: